aleksijohansson/home/README.md

 Configuration of dotfiles etc.

 ## Expectations
-- This project expects that you have bash and zsh preinstalled on you machine.
-- This project requires either curl or wget.
 - This project expects a "Downloads" folder in your home folder.

 ## Project setup